Charles-J97/run-linux-with-riscv-emulators/README.md

 ../configure --enable-logo --host=riscv64-unknown-elf --with-payload=../../linux/vmlinux
 make -j $(nproc)
 ```
 Its function is to connect the bbl(Berkeley bootloader) with the vmlinux compiled just now.
 Then the vmlinux can be activated.
-But we still need the root filesystem to run the vmlinux.
+However, we still need the root filesystem to run the vmlinux.

 * busybear-linux
 ```